E-waste Creating Employment

 Further research offered by California’s Isidore Electronic Recycling estimates that between 50% to 80% of the electronic waste that is currently being collected in the United States with the intentions of recycling is actually being exported abroad, usually to somewhere in Asia.
 But only 25% of this exported e-waste actually goes through the computer recycling process.
 Most of the items are being disposed of improperly through landfills or incineration methods which release massive amounts of dangerous toxins into the land, sea, and air.

-As a result, Isidore is creating a very unique program in California, a program which is trying to improve and restructure these electronic waste disposal processes and manage them here at home.
+electronic waste disposal processes and manage them here at home.
 They are working in partnership with California’s penal system to provide training to the prison population in the specifics of computer waste and recycling.

 Currently, nearly 60% of all recently released criminals in California will return to prison within 3 short years.
 This is primarily due to a lack of employment opportunities for persons with a criminal past.
 Isidore is hoping to not only make the environment a much greener place, but hopes to tackle a very difficult societal issue at the same time by using computer recycling as a conduit.